vanadium-archive/js/extension/README.md

 identities known to WSPR.

 An auth flow will look something like this.
-1. Webapp requests an identity from the extension.
+1. Webapp requests a blessing from the extension.
-2. Extension pops up some UI to let the user pick an existing identity, or create a new one.
+2. Extension pops up some UI to let the user pick an existing blessing, or create a new one.
 3a.
-If the user picks an existing identity:
+If the user picks an existing blessing:
-    WSPR associates that identity with the user and the webapp's domain.
+    WSPR associates that blessing with the user and the webapp's domain.
-    All veyron RPCs from this webapp will use that identity.
+    All veyron RPCs from this webapp will use that blessing.
     Done.
 3b.
-If the user chooses to create a new identity:
+If the user chooses to create a new blessing:
     Extension UI kicks off OAuth flow.
     ...whirlpool of despair...
-    WSPR ends up with a blessed identity, and associates that identity with the user and webapp's domain.
+    WSPR ends up with a blessing, and associates that blessing with the user and webapp's domain.
-    All veyron RPCs from this webapp will use that identity.
+    All veyron RPCs from this webapp will use that blessing.
     Done.

 The extension should also provide a way to remove identities from WSPR.